Example 1 - Calling up exchange rates

 Application structure

 To be able to save the rates, the application requires a data group in which four columns are created for the four currencies.
-These columns are created with floating point numbers so that the incoming decimal places can be stored correctly.
+These columns are created as floating point numbers so that the incoming decimal places can be stored correctly.

 Structure of the process

-Trigger workflow ()
+Trigger process ()

-Set up the REST call ()
+Set up REST call ()

 Extract exchange rates ()

-A Json path consists of a path through the hierarchically structured Json object.
+A Json path basically consists of a path through the hierarchically structured Json object.
 The symbol "$" stands for the entire json at the beginning, the individual steps are given the name of the respective element and are separated by a dot.
 In arrays, one or more elements can be selected using square brackets.
-JsonPaths also offer the option of checking predicates using "?()" and thus selecting elements that meet certain conditions.
-The elements are then designated with "@" in the query in order to access their subordinate elements.
+JsonPaths also offer the option of checking predicates via "?()" and thus selecting elements that meet certain conditions.
+The elements are then designated with "@" in the query in order to reach their subordinate elements.

-This results in the path "$.kurse[].kurswert", whereby the currency being searched for must still be entered in the square brackets.
-This means first of all comes "?()" to formulate a query in whose brackets the respective element of "kurse" is then designated with "@", so that "@.iso3" means "the field "iso3" in the current element".
+This results in the path "$.kurse[].kurswert", whereby the currency being searched for must be entered in the square brackets.
+So first "?()" to formulate a query, in whose brackets the respective element of "kurse" is then designated with "@", so that "@.iso3" means "the field "iso3" in the current element".
 If this corresponds to the identifier of the desired currency, e.g. USD ("@.iso3 == 'USD'), it is selected.
 Our predicate is therefore "?(@.iso3 == 'USD')" for US dollars.
 When inserted into the path, the result is

 $.kurse[?(@.iso3 == 'USD')].kurswert to achieve the exchange rate for US dollars.